QTDevi/lets-blog-it/README.md

 # Let's Blog It

 ## Description
 **Let's Blog It** is a multi-user blogging platform designed for sharing pictures and text, similar to Tumblr.
-The platform features a robust search implementation, a recommendation algorithm, API support, and a secure login procedure.
+The platform will features a robust search implementation, a recommendation algorithm, API support, and a secure login procedure.
 It’s an excellent solution for self-hosted blogging projects with modern, scalable technology.

 ---